 Wake on LAN can be used by a network administrator to turn on your computer from a management console.
-When Wake on LAN is used with such network management software as LANClient Control Manager (LCCM) and NetFinity, many types of functions, such as data transfer, software updates, and Flash (POST/BIOS) updates can be performed remotely without remote attendance.
+When Wake on LAN is used with such network management software as LANClient Control Manager (LCCM) and NetFinity5, many types of functions, such as data transfer, software updates, and Flash (POST/BIOS) updates can be performed remotely without remote attendance.
 This updating can be done after hours and on weekends, which saves time and increases productivity.
 Users are not interrupted during normal working hours, and LAN traffic is kept to a minimum.

-If you dock your computer to the ThinkPad port replicator with advanced EtherJet function that has a LAN card with the Wake on LAN function, you can use the Wake on LAN function.
+If you dock your computer to the Port Replicator with Advanced EtherJet feature that has a LAN card with the Wake on LAN function, you can use the Wake on LAN function.

-The Wake on LAN function is valid only when both your computer and ThinkPad port replicator with advanced EtherJet function are powered off and APM mode is used.
+The Wake on LAN function is valid only when both your computer and Port Replicator with Advanced EtherJet feature are powered off and APM mode is used.